endowp/Kin-Rai-Dee/README.md

-# Kin-Rai-Dee
+# Kin Rai Dee - กินไรดี - What2eat
 Don't know what to eat?
 Kin Rai Dee will help you.

-This app is not complete yet, but it can random a menu for you :)
+This program is not completed yet, but it can random a menu for you :D International & Thai menu random program.